 Hook Line And Sinker: Top Tips For Fishing With Kids

 I remember the first time I caught a fish – it’s one of those memories that has stayed etched in my head.
 I loved fishing as a kid and I still love it today.
 One of my favourite things to do nowadays is to take my own boys fishing.
-So, if you want to try out fishing with your kiddos, here’s some simple tips and advice.
-I have also included a list of some of great fishing spots for kids around Sydney Harbour.
+So, if you want to try out fishing with your kiddos, here are some simple tips and advice.
+I have also included a list of some great fishing spots for kids around Sydney Harbour.

 Focus on the kids

 For those of you who have never been fishing with kids before – you may need to adjust your expectations in terms of how much time you personally will spend fishing.
 You will probably spend most of your time rigging up fishing lines, helping kids cast out their lines, baiting hooks and untangling line (this is annoying but somewhat unavoidable).
 Personally I don’t fish myself when I take my kids fishing as I do find that I spend almost all my time doing all of these things.
 Another reason I don’t like to fish myself when I take the kids fishing is water safety – my boys are 4 and (nearly) 2 years of age and, whilst they attend swimming classes each week they are not strong swimmers yet so I need to pay extra close attention to them around water.
 It’s all-too-easy to take your eye off them when you’re busy casting out your own line.